namitha-santhosh/Devops-project/README.md

 - I  Configured the Employee Management System application.

 **AWS EC2 Instance Creation:**

 - An AWS EC2 instance was created for hosting the database server (PostgreSql)
+-
+- Also its security groups were configured

 **PostgreSQL Installation and Configuration:**